NakhunSong/pictme/README.md

 # pictme

-> pictMe is sns to talking about your story with people by your photos.
+> pictme is sns to talking about your story with people by your photos.

 ## Stack

 ### Frontend
+- React.js
+- Next.js
+- Redux
+- Redux-saga
+- Immer
+- Styled-Component
+- Antd

 ### Backend
+- Node.js
+- Express
+- Sequelize
+- Mysql